-Current information on Housing Association's appertaining to the NP area.
-January 2016

-In addition to Magna, other HA's who operate in this area are Stonewater (was Raglan) and Hanover who deal specifically with sheltered housing.
+Current information on Housing Associations appertaining to the NP area.
+January 2016 In addition to Magna, other HA's who operate in this area are Stonewater (was Raglan) and Hanover who deal specifically with sheltered housing.
 Spectrum are now part of Magna.
 1) How many properties do you (eg. in connection with the Magna Housing Association) currently have in the NP Area?

-'''

 The Magna stock currently is.....

-'''

 1 bed house = 19 general needs (GN)

 2 Bed house = 135 GN

 3 Bed house = 223 GN

 4 Bed house = 16 GN

 1 Bed Bungalow = 7 GN & 5 Sheltered (SH)

 2 bed Bungalow = 10 GN & 1 SH

 3 Bed Bungalow = 3 GN

 1 Bed flat = 75 GN & 81 SH

 2 Bed Flat = 209 GN & 5 SH

-3 Bed Flat = 2 GN & 2 SH

-2) What type (size) of properties do we need, do we have, to establish the stock in Bridport and the aforesaid villages?

-There are three qualifying areas when applying for houses/flats.
-Currently, demand is.....
+There are three qualifying areas when applying for houses/flats Currently, demand is.....

-- 161 requiring 1 bedroom properties
+161 requiring 1 bedroom properties

-- 71 requiring two bedroom properties
+71 requiring two bedroom properties

-- 47 requiring three bedroom properties
+47 requiring three bedroom properties

-- 4 requiring four bedroom properties
+4 requiring four bedroom properties

 3) Are there enough currently to satisfy the need?
 In the future?

 No and no!

-The current Housing Bill will reduce the avaiability of houses and rentals.
-There will be an emphasis on shared housing rather than rented accommodation.
-The option of right to buy is being offered to Housing Association tenants as there are no remaining council houses in the WDDC area.
+The current Housing Bill will reduce the availability of houses and rentals.
+There will be an emphasis on shared ownership housing rather than rented accommodation.
+The Bill also contains the provision of right to buy for Housing Association tenants.
+There are no remaining council houses in the WDDC area, they were transferred to Housing Associations on 20th March 2000.
 4) If no, what is the shortfall?